Dan J. Harkey

 https://en.wikipedia.org/wiki/HERO_Program

 This body of knowledge and the process of recording and maintaining the documents become very important when establishing the priority of a lien.
-California law regards lien priority as "first-in-time, first-in-right," Meaning the first lien recorded on a property has the highest priority.
-California law also provides exceptions for some types of liens, such as property taxes, to provide for "super priority" or "skipping power" to the front of the line.
+California law regards lien priority as“ first-in-time, first-in-right,” meaning the first lien recorded on a property has the highest priority.
+California law also provides exceptions for some types of liens, such as property taxes, to provide for "super priority” or “skipping power” to the front of the line.
 Government regulations permit certain liens to advance to the front of the line, so they become senior to, or super-priority to, other liens.

-Title: When we review a preliminary title report (PTR), the public is notified of the additional assessment under the exceptions portion of the report.
-With the notice, a lender can request a subordination of the Pace/Hero lien or the requirement to pay off the Pace/Hero loan with the proceeds of the new loan.
-Subordination means that the Pace/Hero lien is placed in a lower priority than the new loan, but it does not eliminate the financial obligation.
-But even with the subordination in place from the Pace lender recording their security instrument, the encumbrance is still part of the property tax payments, so that the subordination may be moot.
+Disclosing a voluntary lien: The C.A.R. residential purchase agreement(RPA-CA) now requires a seller, in paragraph 8.B.(4), to disclose to the buyer whether any items in paragraph 8.B. of the contract are subject to a lien or encumbrance 8.B. includes all fixtures and other features of the property, including solar power systems, plumbing and heating fixtures, and any other item included in the sale: When we review a preliminary title report (PTR), the public is notified oanyhe additionaassessmentsnt under the exceptions portion of the report.
+With the notice, a lender can request subordination of the Pace/Hero lien or the requirement to pay off the Pace/Hero loan with the proceeds of the new loan.
+Subordination means that the Pace/Hero lien is placed in a lower priority than the new loan.
+Still, it does not eliminate the financial obligation.
+However, even with the subordination in place from the Pace lender recording their security instrument, the encumbrance remains a part of the property tax payment, making the subordination potentially moot.

 Pace/Hero loans are designed to enhance property savings on energy bills and property value, all while being paid for with an increased property tax bill, referred to as a voluntary assessment.
 This innovative approach holds the potential for significant benefits, so what’s the problem?